CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

        │    ← retq

 ```
-As is the case for the *singleThread* benchmark, all three of the multithreaded benchmarks spend all their time on the atomic increment.
+As is the case for the *singleThread* benchmark, all three of the multithreaded benchmarks spend most of their time on the atomic increment.

 ### Execution time results